 - The main window of VectorStyler, containing docked tools, palettes and panels.
 The main window also contains the document views by default.

 - Docked panels.
-These panels are docked into the main application window and will be moved/resizes as the application window is changed.
+These panels are docked into the main application window and will be moved or resized as the application window is changed.

 - Floating panels.
 These panels are floating freely and can be positioned and resized arbitrarily.

 - The title of an opened document.
-Multiple documents can be opened, each showing a title leaf widget that can be used to activate the opened document for editing.
-By default only one document is active, but document views can be arranged or detached to make multiple document views visible at the same time.
+Multiple documents can be opened, each showing a title label, that can be used to activate the opened document for editing.
+By default, only one document is active, but document views can be arranged or detached to make multiple document views visible at the same time.

 - The ruler of the document.
-The horizontal and vertical rulers are used to illustrate the current zoom measures, and to add or remove guidelines from the document.
+The horizontal and vertical rulers are used to illustrate the object sizes, and to add or remove guidelines from the document.
 The corner formed at the intersection of the two rulers can be used to add two guidelines in one move.

 - The main application toolbox containing the most common tools for editing objects.
 Some of these tools open an additional popup of tool choices.